php-sepa-xml/php-sepa-xml/README.md

 //	'categoryPurposeCode'	=> 'SUPP', // optional, defaults to NULL
 ));

+/*
+ * Add the credit transfer(s).
+This method may be called
+ * more than once to add multiple transfers for the same
+ * payment information.
+ */
 $sepaFile->addCreditTransfer(array(
 	'id'					=> 'Id shown in bank statement',
 	'currency'				=> 'EUR',